Oregon, United States

 Price: Free to $9.99 per month

 Trustoo.io or “TT Ali Reviews” is another user favorite.
 What we love about this one is that it allows users to import customer reviews from Ali Express to Shopify.
 So, with this app, you can display legitimate product reviews before you sell a single item.
-It can also send automated post-purchase review requests to your customers, which can help you set product page content on autopilot.

 Some Trustoo.io users have had difficulty translating reviews, but it appears that customer support is available to help with this issue if you run into it.
 On that note, users report being very satisfied with the app’s responsive and knowledgeable support team.